Signals at Greenford

 Yellow disc A close-up shot of the yellow disc.

-The down branch starter, GE50.
-Down branch starter
+The down starter, GE50.
+Down main starter

 Greenford West Junction Greenford West Junction.
-The signal on the left is the down main starter.
-To the right, the down branch starter can be seen, and the rear of the bay platform starter glimpsed over the viaduct.
+The signal on the left is the down main innerhome.
+To the right, the down starter can be seen, and the rear of the bay platform starter glimpsed over the viaduct.
 The signalbox nestles in the vee of the junction.
 The bridge carries the Central Line over the branch chord.

 28/7/07